by Sue Royal

 The good news is that the sector is beginning to recover, but child care is still very limited, which causes a great deal of stress for the women, who take most of the responsibility for child rearing whether they are single parents or living with a partner.

-Another issue is that many people have lost their jobs, for example Joyce Nduta, a greenhouse worker at Panda Flowers, is under pressure to provide income for her family of five because her husband has been laid off from his job as a minibus driver.
+Another issue is that many people have lost their jobs, for example Nadia, a greenhouse worker, is under pressure to provide income for her family of five because her husband has been laid off from his job as a minibus driver.

-‘I have to ration the food I give to my children and honestly speaking, they do not get full,’ said Joyce.
+‘I have to ration the food I give to my children and honestly speaking, they do not get full,’ said Nadia.

 Before COVID hit, women flower workers would wake up in the morning, and get themselves and their children ready for the day.
 The older children would go to school and the younger ones would be taken to daycare.